As a parent or carer, you can make your child’s environment safer by looking out for fire hazards and taking some simple home fire safety precautions.

 This home fire safety checklist can help you get rid of fire hazards around your home.

-- Replace faulty or worn-out electrical appliances, and those with frayed cords.
+- Replace faulty or worn-out electrical appliances and appliances with frayed cords.

 - If you need extra power outlets, talk to an electrician about having them installed.
 Avoid using power boards or double adaptors.